HVent/project-showcase/README.md

 # project-showcase
 Welcome to my portfolio!
-I'm Heinrich Vent, a software engineer with a focus on Java and Python development and a background in computational engineering.
-This repository showcases some of my most notable projects.
+I'm Heinrich Vent, an aspiring software engineer with a focus on Java and Python development and an extended background in mechanical engineering.
+This repository showcases some of my most notable projects to support a swift career change.

 ## Projects